Atari SIO: TI diversion

 During a visit in early 1978, a Texas Instruments (TI) salesman demonstrated a system consisting of a fibre optic cable with transceivers molded into both ends.
-Joe Decuir suggested they could use this to send the video signal to an external RF modulator, which would be as simple to use as the coaxial cable one needed to run the signal to the television anyway.
+Decuir suggested they could use this to send the video signal to an external RF modulator, which would be as simple to use as the coaxial cable one needed to run the signal to the television anyway.
 Now the computer could have normal slots; like the Apple II, the RF portion would be entirely external and could be tested on its own separately from the computer.

 When Decuir explained his concept, the salesman's "eyes almost popped out."
 Unknown to the Grass Valley team, TI was at that time in the midst of developing the TI-99/4 and was facing the same problem with RF output.
 When Decuir later explained the idea to his boss, Wade Tuma, Tuma replied that "No, the FCC would never let us get away with that stunt."
 This proved to be true; TI used Decuir's idea, and when they took it to the FCC in 1979, the FCC rejected it out of hand.
 TI had to redesign their system, and the resulting delay meant the Atari's reached the market first.